jibstack64/jibstack64/README.md

 #### My projects

-You're going to see projects in or related to image manipulation, cryptography, and penetration testing coming from me, but I will distribute my interest evenly.
+You're going to see projects in or related to the image manipulation, cryptography, and penetration testing areas coming from me, but I will distribute my interest evenly.